6 Helpful Boat Storage Ideas & Easy Organization Hacks

 5. Taming Outside Locker Storage

 Do not underestimate this simple storage item.
-We love our 5-gallon buckets for lots of reasons, but they also double as storage.
+We love our 5-gallon buckets for many reasons, but they also double as storage.
 In our outside storage, the watertight lids keep the bucket contents dry.

 In our cockpit storage, they make use of horizontal space while keeping everything organized.
 It’s also easy to remove the buckets when the storage space needs cleaning.